Overview

 Summary AI

-Section 204 of the bill amends a part of the America's Conservation Enhancement Act by adding the Bureau of Land Management to the list of agencies involved in providing technical and scientific assistance, alongside the Forest Service.
+Section 204 of the bill amends Section 206(a) of the America's Conservation Enhancement Act by adding the Bureau of Land Management to the list of agencies involved, alongside the Forest Service, in providing technical and scientific assistance.

 205. Accountability and reporting Read Opens in new tab